-Capital work-in-progress is stated at cost less any impairment loss, if any.
-All expenditures including borrowing cost as referred in Note 3.18, connected to specific assets incurred during installation and construction period are carried under CWIP.
+Capital work-in-progress (CWIP) is stated at cost less any impairment loss, if any.
+All expenditures connected to the specific assets incurred during installation and construction period are carried under CWIP.
+Expenditures include borrowing costs as referred to in note 3.17.
 Items are transferred to operating assets as and when assets are ready for their intended use.